mclaughlin111/BNTA_CapstoneProject/README.md

 * Customers are able to select products and add selection to a basket (basket state being stored on front end)

-* Order information is stored in an additional table
+* Confirmed order information is stored in the database

 * Customer details are stored in a table, including: Name, Email, Address

 ## Extensions
+* Users can create new 'customer profiles' through the front end

+* Order information is relayed to customer Email with description of products and quantity

 * Product components are branded with 'traffic light' availability levels (Green for high, Amber for medium, Red for low, Greyed Out for Out of Stock)
 * Application will allow filtering of products from the database, by: